Association of Ontario

-The H.D.A.O. offers several types of Memberships - Honourary, Family / Senior, Associate and Non-Competitor, all except the Honourary Membership carries annual dues.
+The H.D.A.O. offers four types of Memberships - Honorary, Family / Senior, Associate and Non-Competitor; all except the Honorary Membership carry annual dues.

-An Honourary member is appointed by the members in recognition of services to the Association and Highland Dance.
+An Honorary member is appointed by the members in recognition of services to the Association and Highland Dance.

 Family Members consist of parent(s), legal guardians(s) and dancers(s) in one family who reside at the same address.
 Senior Members are members 17 years of age and older who are still active dancers.

 Non-Competitive members are similar to Senior Members but they no longer compete as Highland Dancers.

 Except for the Associate Membership, H.D.A.O.
 Membership carries voting privileges on all matters pertaining to the Association.

 A Family membership entitles the member to one vote per family by the parent or legal guardian on all matters pertaining to the Association.
 A Senior Membership is also entitled to one vote as is the Non-Competitive Member.